 - Take your time trying them out.
 Don’t rush it- you should lay on a prospective mattress for at least 15 minutes to get a good feel for it.

 - Pick a store with experienced, knowledgeable salespeople.
 The mattress industry changes quickly these days and you need an expert that lives and breathes it to help explain all of the options and answer your questions.

 - Try a pressure mapping system.
 Some stores (Sherman’s is one of them) have pressure mapping systems that can help measure your body’s sleeping position to recommend the proper level of comfort and support.
 Ours takes less than 4 minutes and is absolutely free.
 Whatever result you get, you’ll narrow down your options to just a few beds.

 - Finally, choose a store that has a flexible exchange policy.
 No matter how much time and energy you spend trying to make the right decision, nothing can replace actually sleeping on one for a while.
 It takes 30 days to fully adjust to a new mattress, so Sherman’s offers a 60-day comfort exchange on all of our mattresses and a 365-day comfort exchange on Tempur-pedic mattresses.

 Need more help?
-Take our online mattress assessment by clicking here or check out our other top mattress posts:
+Check out our other top mattress posts: